c3d2/pentabug/fw_test/README.md

 # Test firmware

 Use this firmware to test all hardware components of a Pentabug.
-Add a `pentatonic` extension and press all buttons.
-The buttons test the following components (from left to right):

-* flash LED 1
+It can test nearly all hardware features of the device.

+The following things exist in all modes:

+* right LED is on when IR signals are received (use a remote or first mode to test)
+* pressing the right button activates next mode

+Here is a description what happens on a right button press in which mode:

-* send IR signal; receiving this signal flashes LED 2
+* activate left LED and send IR signal
-* plays (lower) tone using BUZGND
+* activates motor
-* plays (higher) tone using BUZZR
+* plays sound using BUZZGND
-* starts the vibration motor

-This test should catch most obvious errors, but not all possible errors.
-Some pinouts are not tested (e.g. JP3 and some pins of JP4 and JP5).
+* activates all pins on the extension board for a short time (add a penetatonic to get feedback on all but one of those pins)